 Physiology and Injury Prevention

-Schools are wonderful places however the school has different demands on it and some of my athletes have found that those wanting to do a warm-up properly can find themselves in detention (shocking but true).
+Schools are wonderful places; however, the school has different demands on it, and some of my athletes have found that those wanting to do a warm-up appropriately can find themselves in detention (shocking but true).
 So, do you want to understand why you need a different session, OK give this a try.
-I like my athletes to develop their own self-belief and ownership of their training.
+I like my athletes to develop their self-belief and ownership of their training.
 This means being able to explain sessions and what I am trying to do and why.
-Is it important? well I think so as the group of 30 is now quite self-supporting and surprisingly, when a problem starts (pulled muscle, twists or strains) they stop and ask either each other or come to me for guidance.
-(I never did unless it really hurt, was I daft Yes but I really wanted to train ...
+Is it important? well I think so as the group of 30 is now entirely self-supporting and surprisingly, when a problem starts (pulled muscle, twists or strains) they stop and ask either each other or come to me for guidance.
+(I never did unless it hurt, was I daft Yes but I wanted to train ...
 47.2 for the 400m was not bad but I think I could have done better).
 I want better for my athletes.

 So, what are the essentials?